 You should be prepared to rough it.

 Much of this program will be conducted outdoors, in varying terrain and weather conditions.
 Participants must be curious, open-minded, and prepared for adventure.
 A portion of your outdoor adventure will be spent camping, hiking, kayaking, and canoeing.
 At times, our field excursions will be physically and mentally rigorous.
 Not participating — outside of medical reasons or personal harm — is not an option.
 Students will learn how to be uncomfortable and happy at the same time.
-A full commitment to the Chesapeake Semester at the outset of the program is expected.
+Students must fully committed to the outdoor rigors of the Chesapeake Semester in order to succeed.

 Students will be supplied with a Chesapeake Semester Equipment List upon their acceptance into the program

 Students will create and carry the Chesapeake Semester Backpack throughout the program.
 Much of the semester will be outside during the fall and early winter months.
-Warm, waterproof clothing and boots will be essential to your comfort.
+Warm, waterproof clothing, hiking shoes, and athletic sandals (i.e. Keens) will be essential to your comfort.
 Additionally, a high quality sleeping bag will be necessary during overnight camping trips.
 Tents, stoves, and other camping equipment will be provided by the College.
 Lodging will vary from hotels to field stations and camping.

 Textbooks and Field guides

 Students will be responsible for purchasing a number of books, field guides, and field notes that will accompany you on your travels.
 The cost of these books will be comparable to what you would expect to spend during a typical four-class semester.

 Students will be required to have a valid passport for international travel.
 This passport must be valid for at least six months after the last date of travel to the Caribbean (November 2015), hence the passport must be valid for travel through May 31, 2016.